2014 Winner: Not for Sale

 Human trafficking and modern slavery are terms that describe the plight of over 30 million individuals living in the world today.
 Not for Sale’s mission is to create a world where no one is for sale.
-They stand with those who are enslaved, work across divisions to free them and bring life-enhancing opportunities to break the cycle of vulnerability.
-Across four international project locations worldwide, Not for Sale equips and empowers survivors of human trafficking and vulnerable individuals through services of stability and restoration, tools for education and professional development and opportunities for future dignified work.
+They stand with those who are enslaved, by working across divisions to free them and bring life-enhancing opportunities that break the cycle of vulnerability.
+Across eight international project locations worldwide, Not for Sale equips and empowers survivors of human trafficking and vulnerable individuals through stability and restoration services, educational tools, professional development, and opportunities for future dignified work.

 Primary Area of Impact: Human Rights

 Geographic Areas (Continents): Africa, Asia, Europe, South America

 Geographic Areas: Mozambique, Netherlands, Peru, Rwanda, South Africa, Thailand, Uganda, Vietnam